DuckingtonThe3rd/DuckingtonThe3rd/README.md

 Hi, I'm @DuckingtonThe3rd!
-I'm a new GitHub user and I like to code(why else would I join github)!
+I like to code!

 [One of my](https://bit.do/YeetYeet)[ repos](https://github.com/DuckingtonThe3rd/slingshot-game)